 But mostly it sounds like a calm, peaceful time of reflection before heading home for a hot snack of lamb stomach soup.
-Yum.

 Unless you live in Chios.

-Then you’re in the middle of an epic battle rages every year between two churches.
+Then you’re in the middle of an epic battle that rages every year between two churches.

 People carry fireworks to the roof of Saint Mark’s and Panagia Erithiani to set them off in the direction of one another.

-But last year the brilliantly named ‘Giant Omelette Brotherhood of Bessieres’ from Haux might have a rival for their record.
+But in 2019, the brilliantly named “Giant Omelet Brotherhood of Bessieres” from Haux might have a rival for their record.